JVimes/BuildInstaller/ReadMe.md

 ## Version Numbers and Upgrades

 For new installers to upgrade old ones, increment any of the first _three_ digit-groups in your .exe's assembly version, e.g. `1.0.21.0` to `1.0.22.0`.
 Windows Installer does not check the fourth digit-group and will otherwise install duplicate entries in Apps & Features.
-You can delete the fourth group.
+You can delete the fourth digit group.

+## License Agreement File

+The install-time license agreement text is set from [Project]\Installer\License.rtf, which is created on first installer build.
+Edit it with WordPad.

 ## Defaults